 Queen Anne VIGO 5 Guineas 1703

-Just a handful of 5 guineas were produced and it’s thought that fewer than 20 survived.
+Just a handful of 5 guineas were produced and it’s thought that fewer than 20 have survived.
 The coin is made from gold captured at the Battle of Vigo Bay, during the War of the Spanish Succession.

-In 2019, one of these coins sold for around £900,000 at auction.
+In 2019, one of these coins sold for a then-record $1,080,000 (£855,000) at auction.

 Also worth reading